-PPHA 313: Advanced Statistics for Data Analysis II Course Syllabus: Winter 2023 Instructor: Bruce D. Meyer bdmeyer@uchicago.edu Time and Location:

-TTH 9:30-10:50 (Section 1) 11:00-12:20 (Section 2) Office Hours: Tu 5-6, Weds 4-5 Description: This course is a mathematically based introduction to econometrics and is a continuation of the empirical methodology core sequence that is intended to follow PPHA 312.
+PPHA 313: Advanced Statistics for Data Analysis II Course Syllabus: Winter 2023 Instructor: Bruce D. Meyer bdmeyer@uchicago.edu Time and Location: TTH 9:30-10:50 (Section 1) 11:00-12:20 (Section 2) Keller 0021 Office Hours: Tu 5-6 (5:15-6 on Jan 24, Feb 28), Weds 4-5 Keller 2037 or Midway Ice Rink Description: This course is a mathematically based introduction to econometrics and is a continuation of the empirical methodology core sequence that is intended to follow PPHA 312.
 The course focuses on multivariate regression methods and their interpretation.
 This is a fast-paced course and each week's material requires an understanding of the previous' weeks content.
 You will need to keep pace with weekly quizzes and problem sets that assess your understanding of material learned in the prior weeks.
 I will be using a flipped classroom model with students expected to view recorded lectures ahead of time for discussion in class.
 I will ask students to submit questions ahead of time, and will typically prepare an example or problem for class.
 Short 15 minute weekly quizzes requiring short answers will be given on Tuesdays at the start of class.
 Teaching Assistants: